lmriccardo/few-shot-graph-classification/README.md

 - **G-Mixup**.
 GDA technique that uses Mixup on graphs via graphons ([paper](https://arxiv.org/pdf/2202.07179.pdf))

 For quick further informations about each of the three techniques I suggest to have a look to their respectively README that you can found at `./src/algorithms/mevolve` (for M-Evolve), `./src/algorithms/flag` (for FLAG) and `./src/algorithms/gmixup` (for G-Mixup).

+Finally, I decided to use as baseline comparision results and performances given by AS-MAML run on both a classic GCN (for MAML) and a SAGE (for MAML) model.